 2. DO say yes to everything (within reason!)

-None of us wants to end up like Hannah on this past season of Girls, biting off more than we can chew and winding up with crippling anxiety, a popped eardrum, and an atrocious self-haircut.
+None of us wants to end up like Hannah on a past season of Girls, biting off more than we can chew and winding up with crippling anxiety, a popped eardrum, and an atrocious self-haircut.
 Don’t run yourself into the ground by taking on too many projects, but when you find you have the time to take on an opportunity, go for it!
 As an intern, you’re there to learn and hone your skills, so take as many chances to do so as you can.
 Internship supervisors will love your go-getter attitude.

 3. DO practice good email etiquette